 Adding to these pressures, the impacts of catchment urbanisation is also likely to increase over the coming decades, and diffuse urban runoff across the study area contains a range of pollutants including sediment, nutrients, heavy metals, hydrocarbons, chemical compounds and gross pollutants.

-In order to address these issues, Coffs Harbour City Council has engaged Water Technology and Molino Stewart to prepare a Coastal Management Program (CMP) for the four estuaries.
-The CMP will take a holistic “systems” approach and address coastal hazards and estuary health from a whole-of-catchment perspective.
-The project is an opportunity to develop a strategic, long-term approach to estuary and catchment management, and maintain the health of the estuaries for current and future generations.
+In order to address these issues, Coffs Harbour City Council engaged Water Technology and Molino Stewart to prepare a Coastal Management Program (CMP) for the four estuaries.
+The CMP took a holistic “systems” approach and addressed coastal hazards and estuary health from a whole-of-catchment perspective.
+The project was an opportunity to develop a strategic, long-term approach to estuary and catchment management, and maintain the health of the estuaries for current and future generations.

 These issues across the estuaries are highly complex, and involve engagement with multiple tiers of government, community groups, indigenous interest groups, as well as stakeholders from the agriculture industry.
 The CMP is therefore an opportunity to improve coordination between public authorities and link with local, regional and state planning initiatives.
 Water Technology has employed a robust stakeholder and community engagement program during this process in order to ensure that there is alignment across key stakeholders.